-Strategic indicator Status Comment Implement streetscape improvements in key townships Complete The Wedderburn Streetscape Improvement Project was officially opened in November 2018.
+Strategic Indicator Status Comment Implement streetscape improvements in key townships Complete The Wedderburn Streetscape Improvement Project was officially opened in November 2018.
 Work has commenced on preparing for the improvement of the Pyramid Hill Streetscape.
-Identify and manage rectification of unsightly premises In progress Council has been actively working with property owners to improve the presentation of their properties.
+Identify and manage rectification of unsightly premises In progress Council works proactively with property owners to improve the presentation of their properties.
 Develop a volunteer strategy Complete The Volunteer Strategy 2018-2022 was adopted by Council on 27 November 2018.
-A Volunteer Support Officer has been appointed to assist with the implementations of the strategy.
+A Volunteer Support Officer has been appointed to assist with the implementation of the strategy.
 Explore opportunities to rejuvenate a Youth Council in partnership with 'Youth Building Places and Spaces' project Complete A range of activities to support the rejuvenation of the Loddon Youth Council were adopted at the June 2018 Council meeting.
-Continue the provision of library services Complete The Boort Library Agency was officially opened on 9 August 2018.
-The Mayor and CEO continue in their roles on the Library Board.
-Provide opportunities for the community to develop community gardens Complete Communities are provided with opportunities through Council's Community Grants and Community Planning Programs.
-Develop a plan for rationalisation of unnecessary assets with a direction towards future use of multi-purpose facilities In progress The Building Asset Management Plan was discussed at the March 2019 Council Forum.
+Continue the provision of library services Complete Services continue to be provided through the successful "agency" model which has temporarily been disrupted by the COVID-19 restrictions.
+Provide opportunities for the community to develop community gardens Complete Communities are provided with opportunities through Loddon Shire Council Community Grants and Community Planning Programs.
+Develop a plan for rationalisation of unnecessary assets with a direction towards future use of In progress The Building Asset Management Plan was adopted in October 2019.
 Other asset management plans will have their own asset rationalisation plan.
-Pursue advocacy opportunities for water security initiatives which support lifestyle needs and recreation choices as they arise Complete Water for the reservoirs at Skinners Flat, Wedderburn and Inglewood is being negotiated with Grampians Wimmera Mallee Water so as to secure water at recreational lake water prices to maintain a level suitable for ongoing recreational use.
+A Small Towns Policy is being developed and service level reviews are commencing which will both assist in the identification of assets which can be rationalised.
+Pursue advocacy opportunities for water security initiatives which support lifestyle needs and Complete As well as the involvement in the South West Loddon Pipeline Project via the Steering Committee, work is being done to advocate for the Mitiamo pipeline project.
+This has been listed in the Regional Partnerships priorities as a key outcome for the Loddon Shire. recreation choices as they arise In addition, water for the reservoirs at Skinners Flat, Wedderburn and Inglewood is being negotiated with Grampians Wimmera Mallee Water so as to secure water at recreational lake water prices to maintain a level suitable for ongoing recreational use.